Split Your Dataset With scikit-learn's train_test_split()

 The Importance of Data Splitting

-Supervised machine learning is about creating models that precisely map the given inputs (independent variables, or predictors) to the given outputs (dependent variables, or responses).
+Supervised machine learning is about creating models that precisely map the given inputs to the given outputs.
+Inputs are also called independent variables or predictors, while outputs may be referred to as dependent variables or responses.

 The acceptable numeric values that measure precision vary from field to field.
 You can find detailed explanations from Statistics By Jim, Quora, and many other resources.